 The five short holes on the scorecard are particularly challenging and “Village,” the difficult 13th is widely regarded as one of the toughest short holes in the country.
 The signature hole on the course, “Gibraltar” at the 15th, is another superb one-shotter, laid out beside a 30-foot rock face, a remnant of the course’s limestone quarry origins.

 The Canadian Open has been played at Club de Golf Beaconsfield on two occasions and both events were won after all-American playoffs.
 George Fazio triumphed in the 1946 tournament, beating Dick Metz over 36-holes.
 Ten years later, Doug Sanders – still an amateur at the time – overcame Dow Finsterwald at the first hole of a sudden death playoff.
 In over 100 years of Canadian Open competition, the “peacock of the fairways” is still the only non-professional player to win the event.In between the two Canadian Opens, Beaconsfield gained international recognition for holding challenge matches between teams from the United States and Canada in 1952 and 1953.
-The club also hosted the inaugural Canada Cup, the precursor of today’s World Cup, in 1953 when the Argentinean team of Roberto de Vicenzo and Antonia Cerda overcame seven other nations to win the trophy.
+The club also hosted the inaugural Canada Cup, the precursor of today’s World Cup, in 1953 when the Argentinean team of Roberto de Vicenzo and Antonio Cerda overcame six other teams to win the trophy.

 Odd.
 Why is this course so highly ranked?
 I can think of 40 courses in Quebec that are better than Beaconsfield.
 History?
 Location?
 Proximity to Ontario?
 The club house is lovely and dusty in the way I like club houses to be.
 There are a couple outstanding holes, but nothing that would bring anyone back unless you were a member.
 Happy, of course, to have played here, but puzzled by its elevated ranking.
 Does no one on this site travel beyond the anglo enclave of the West Island?